igormironchik/args-parser/README.md

    classes with polymorphism.
 In `args-parser` you can inherit from any argument's class, override methods you need and receive something very application specific.
    And again, this is more question of taste.

+   Uh, oh, I found one more interesting arguments parsing library, This is [Taywee/Args](https://github.com/Taywee/args).
+Guys, this is a question of taste.
+   And, as said in `CLI11` documentation about `Taywee/Args`, `args-parser` as 'CLI11' less verbose.

+   What I want to say about minuses of `args-parser` that I don't support positional arguments.
+I think on this question.
+And I don't support other delimiter characters, only `-` for flags and `--` for arguments.

 # Changelog